ultralytics/yolov3/README.md

 **Resume Training:** Run `train.py -resume 1` to resume training from the most recently saved checkpoint `latest.pt`.

 Each epoch trains on 120,000 images from the train and validate COCO sets, and tests on 5000 images from the COCO validate set.
-An Nvidia GTX 1080 Ti will process ~10 epochs/day with full augmentation, or ~15 epochs/day without input image augmentation.
+An Nvidia GTX 1080 Ti will process about 10-15 epochs/day depending on image size and augmentation (13 epochs/day at 416 pixels with default augmentation).
 Loss plots for the bounding boxes, objectness and class confidence should appear similar to results shown here (results in progress to 160 epochs, will update).

 ![Alt](https://github.com/ultralytics/yolov3/blob/master/data/coco_training_loss.png "coco training loss")